 The hotel is situated in the south of Hauppauge, close to the Long Island Expressway.

 Photos of the hotel and other related images.

-This is an aerial image of the Holiday Inn Express in Hauppauge.
+This is an east-facing aerial image of the Holiday Inn Express hotel in Hauppauge.

 Although one website claims that an employee saw her walking along the service road, this is incorrect.
 In reality, that statement came from Waterman's pimp and boyfriend, Akeem Cruz.

-Notably, Cruz did not actually see her walking along this route.
-At the time, he was in Brooklyn.
-In his statement to the police, he claimed that Megan called him and said that she was going to a convenience store.
+Cruz did not see her walking along this route, as he was in Brooklyn at the time.
+In his statement to the police, he claimed that Waterman called him and said that she was going to a convenience store.

-The problem with Cruz's statement is that he had an extremely good reason to lie.
-If he had told investigators that Waterman left the hotel to meet a client, he would have implicated himself as a pimp and sex trafficker.
+The problem with Cruz's statement is that he had an extremely good reason to lie about the nature of their phone call.
+If he had told investigators that Waterman left the hotel to meet a client, then he would have been implicating himself as a pimp and sex trafficker.

 On April 13th, 2022, the Suffolk County Police Department released surveillance footage of Waterman in the hotel lobby.

 In the final clip, she calmly walked out of the hotel and turned right.